Adulthood comes with all kinds of financial milestones: your first credit card, your first auto loan, your first mortgage.

 In truth, this may be far more or less than you really need.
 To get a better handle on the issue, start by considering how long you will need coverage—and what expenses lie ahead.
 If you have a newborn, you might be looking at two decades of expenses, concluding with the hefty cost of college.
 The implication: You may need more than seven times your salary.

-You should also, figure in your current savings and whether your spouse works.
+You should also figure in your current savings and whether your spouse works.
 If you have a decent-size nest egg and relatively modest debts, perhaps you don't need quite so much coverage—and perhaps you can get by with a policy equal to five times your salary or even less.

 On the other hand, if you are saving regularly, your wealth should increase over time, so maybe today's policy will continue to be adequate.
 Either way, every few years, you should give some thought to your life insurance—and consider whether you need to buy more or can cut back coverage.